Get All the Dirt

 Planning a tropical vacation this year?
 No?
 Then create your own tropical oasis in your yard.
 Include gingers.
 These unusual plants produce both lush, exotic foliage and cool flowers or brachts.
 And if you choose to grow culinary ginger, harvest the thick, branched roots in the fall for use in your favorite Asian and Indian dishes.

 These gingers originate from tropical areas in Thailand, India and Indonesia.
-They prefer a little shade in hot regions and are happy under open canopy trees or planted along a fence that provides afternoon shade.
+They prefer a little shade in the hot regions and are happy under open canopy trees or planted along a fence that provides afternoon shade.
 With large leaves that catch the wind like sails, it’s usually best to select a site that’s not too breezy.

 Gingers prefer moist but not soggy soil.
-Rich humusy garden soil is ideal and average garden soil that's been heavily amended with compost also works.
+Rich humusy garden soil is ideal and average garden soil that's been amended with compost also works.
 Adding a slow release fertilizer when you plant provides nutrients to support the substantial growth gingers produce each season.
 For beds, mulch after the rhizomes have sprouted to keep the soil cooler and reduce watering needs.

 Plant outdoors when frost danger has past and your soil is about 60-70 degrees.
 Gingers are tropical plants and do not respond well to cold soil or cold nighttime temperatures.
 A good rule of thumb is to plant your gingers outdoors when temperatures are suitable for tomatoes.